MrFizzyBubbs/pymafia/README.md

 # pymafia

 *pymafia* is a Python module and bridge for reflecting KoLmafia's Java environment.
-It aims to provide an easy-to-use environment for scripting [Kingdom of Loathing](https://www.kingdomofloathing.com/) (KoL) in Python.
-It achieves this by reflecting and wrapping the community-developed [KoLmafia](https://github.com/kolmafia/kolmafia) desktop tool.
+It aims to provide an easy-to-use environment for scripting [Kingdom of Loathing](https://www.kingdomofloathing.com/) (KoL) in Python by reflecting and wrapping the community-developed [KoLmafia](https://github.com/kolmafia/kolmafia) desktop tool.
 While [other languages](https://loathing-associates-scripting-society.github.io/KoL-Scripting-Resources/) for scripting KoL exist, they are arguably less approachable to non-developers.

 ## Installation
 *pymafia* is available at the [Python Package Index (PyPI)](https://pypi.org/project/pymafia/):